GoldexDesign/X-O_Simple_Game/README.md

-To test/play the game in the terminal, follow these steps:
+To test/play the game in the terminal (Visual Studio Code or similar), follow these steps:

 1. Open your terminal/command prompt.